bassrehab/bassrehab.github.io/_pages/about.md

 <br />

-At **Google Cloud**, I lead Data Analytics and serve as Site Lead for Southeast Asia, where I manage multi-million-dollar initiatives and mentor high-performing teams—all while remaining an active engineer and researcher.
+At **Google Cloud**, I lead Data Analytics and serve as Site Lead for Southeast Asia, where I manage multi-million-dollar initiatives and mentor high-performing teams-all while remaining an active engineer and researcher.
 My background also includes founding a B2B digital [marketplace](https://truckaurbus.com), which has enriched my approach by blending startup agility with enterprise-grade strategy.

 #### Core Expertise